lpoto/actions.nvim/README.md

     end
   },
   before_displaying_output = function(bufnr)
-    -- This is useful for oppening a window for the bufnr.
+    -- This function should always open a window for the provided bufnr -- (the number of the action's output buffer),
-    -- This function should always open a window for the provided bufnr, -- if this function is not defined, the default is used: vim.fn.execute("keepjumps vertical sb " .. bufnr) end, after_displaying_output = function(winnid)
+    -- if this function is not defined, the default is used: local winid = vim.fn.win_getid(vim.fn.winnr())
-    -- Useful for setting some custom higlights or remappings for the output window -- NOTE: this function is called from the output window. end
+    vim.fn.execute("keepjumps vertical sb " .. buf, true)
+    vim.fn.win_gotoid(winid)
+  end
 }
 ```